team-charls/charls-native-dotnet/README.md

 ### Windows specific installation steps

-The NuGet package comes with prebuild CharLS DLLs for the x86 and X64 targets.
+The NuGet package comes with prebuilt CharLS DLLs for the x86 and X64 targets.
-The Microsoft Visual C++ 2015-2022 Redistributable (v14.30 or newer) needs to be installed on the target system.
+The Microsoft Visual C++ 2015-2022 Redistributable (v14.32 or newer) needs to be installed on the target system.

 ### Linux specific installation steps